stefb965/vsts-variable-tasks/README.md

 # Description

 Have you ever wanted to nest Variables?
-Unfortunately, that's not possible with the standard Variables screen.
+Unfortunately, that's not possible with the standard Variables screen and requires a bit of fairy dust.

 | Variable             | Value                                                      |
 | -------------------- | ---------------------------------------------------------- |
 | Build.DropLocation   | \\share\drops\$(Build.DefinitionName)\$(Build.BuildNumber) |

-But now you can!
+Will simply send the literal text to teh tasks in your workflow.

+In comes the fairy dust :).

 Just add the Expand variable task to your workflow and tell it to expand your variable: